AgonConsole8/agon-docs/docs/FAQ.md

 - Forth
 - Assembly Language (either via BBC Basic inline assembler or external assembler)
-- C (Cross-compiled from a PC, via ZDS tools or AgDev)
+- C (Cross-compiled from a PC, via ZDS tools, Agondev, or AgDev)
+- C++ (Cross-compiled from a PC or Mac, via Agondev or AgDev)

 ## I'd like to start assembly programming for the Agon platform - where might I start?